freeCodeCamp/guide/src/pages/java/loops/do-while-loop/index.md

 ---
-title: Dowhile
+title: Do...While Loop
 ---
-# do..while Loop
+# Do...While Loop

 The `do..while` loop is a special case of the `while` loop wherein the group of statements is guranteed to run atleast once before checking for a given condition.
 Confused?
 Ok, the follwing example should clear things up.